Improved access to agricultural and veterinary chemicals program

 Migrating permits to labels

-The department has provided a grant of $240 000 (GST not applicable) to the APVMA to examine all permits currently issued to peak industry bodies (involving uses in crops and livestock species) and determine suitable candidates for migration from APVMA permit to product label (registration), and to then liaise with the holders of registration to seek to get uses onto labels of registered products.
+The department has provided a grant of $240 000 (GST not applicable) to the APVMA to examine all permits currently issued to peak industry bodies (involving uses in crops and livestock species) and determine suitable candidates for migration from APVMA permit to product label (registration), and to then liaise with the holders of registration to migrate permit uses to labels of registered products.

-The duration granted by the APVMA for a permit can vary from one season to up to 10 years.
+The duration for a permit granted by the APVMA can vary from one season to up to 10 years.
 As permits have a limited duration, permit holders must periodically submit applications to the APVMA to renew permits.
 This may or may not require submission of new data.
-This renewal activity can consume a significant amount of resources from stakeholders’ existing access to chemicals programmes, as well as the APVMA as it has to assess these renewal applications.
-Migrating uses on permits to product labels would eliminate the need for some existing permits, reduce future demand for permits and provide greatest access to a use (listed on the label of the product).
+This renewal activity can consume a significant amount of resources from stakeholders’ existing access to chemicals programs, as well as the APVMA, as it has to assess these renewal applications.
+Migrating uses on permits to product labels eliminates the need for some existing permits and provides widest access to a use (through listing on the label of the product).

-For more information on the APVMA’s consultation on the improved access to agvet chemicals initiative, including the permits to labels project, please contact the APVMA.
+For more information on this project, please contact the APVMA.

-The department has developed an assistance grants programme to help with the generation of sufficient data to support applications to the APVMA for agvet chemical uses identified as a priority by the collaborative forum.
+The department developed the Assistance Grants – Access to Industry Priority Uses of Agvet Chemicals program to generate sufficient data to support applications to the APVMA for agvet chemical uses identified as a priority by the collaborative forum.

 The agvet chemical access issue